Begin Again (Taylor Swift song): Live performances

-Swift performed "Begin Again" at the 2012 Country Music Association Awards on November 1, in Nashville.
-The performance mirrored the music video, with Swift, dressed in red, singing on a Parisian café-inspired stage with an accordion player.
-Grady Smith from Entertainment Weekly said that although Swift does not possess a powerful voice like her contemporaries, "when it's set in the right place ...
-I find Swift's tone gently evocative and rather soothing".
+Swift first performed "Begin Again" at the 2012 Country Music Association Awards in Nashville.
+The performance featured Swift, in a red dress, singing on a Parisian café-inspired stage with an accordion player.
+Writing for Entertainment Weekly, Grady Smith believed Swift did not showcase a powerful voice like other country artists, but found Swift's tone "gently evocative and rather soothing" in the right place.
+She also performed the song on The Ellen DeGeneres Show and during a "Live from New York City" performance.